 |Punta Borinquen, PR|

 Description: Puerto Ricans often call the main island of their self-governing U.S. territory Borinquen, which is derived from the island’s indigenous Taíno name of Borikén.
-On September 15, 1889, the Government of Spain, which then controlled the island, activated the newly completed lighthouse on Punta Borinquen that had cost 30,870 pesos.
+On September 15, 1889, the Government of Spain, which then controlled the island, activated the newly completed lighthouse on Punta Borinquen that had cost 30,870 pesos and was located sixty-five miles west of San Juan.
+The structure consisted of a thirteen-room, one-story dwelling, designed to house two keepers, that was centered around an octagonal tower.
+Both the tower and dwelling were built with stone and brick and were painted red with white trim.
+A bracketed cornice, built in a Moorish style that contrasted sharply with the structure’s otherwise simple neo-classic lines, supported the walkway that encircled the lantern room.

 In the Reports of the Department of Commerce and Labor for 1911, $75,000 was requested for the removal of and rebuilding of the light station and dwelling at Point Borinquen.
 It was noted that the present light was improperly located at the foot of a 230-foot bluff, which obscured a view of the light from the northeast.
-In addition, the view from the south, towards the harbor of Aguadilla, was obstructed by "plantations of high trees."
-With the opening of the Panama Canal in 1914, the Point Borinquen Lighthouse would be "the landfall and most important aid to navigation on the route from Europe to Panama," and hence a new light was sorely needed.
+In addition, the view from the south, towards the harbor of Aguadilla, was obstructed by “plantations of high trees.”
+With the opening of the Panama Canal in 1914, Point Borinquen Lighthouse would be “the landfall and most important aid to navigation on the route from Europe to Panama,” and hence a new light was sorely needed.
+At the time, Point Borinquen Lighthouse was described as being in a “bad state of repair, the top part being considered unsafe and the foundation insecure.”

-An act of Congress in June of 1917, provided $85,000 for the new Point Borinquen Lighthouse, but before any work had commenced, a 7.5 magnitude earthquake struck Puerto Rico at 10:14 a.m. on October 11, 1918.
+After annual funding requests, an act of Congress in June 1917 provided $85,000 for the new Point Borinquen Lighthouse, but before any work had commenced, a 7.5-magnitude earthquake struck Puerto Rico at 10:14 a.m. on October 11, 1918.
 Centered about ten miles off the northwest coast of the island, the quake triggered a tsunami that inundated the nearby coastline to a depth of nearly twenty feet.
 Of the 116 people killed in the earthquake, forty were victims of the tsunami.
-Property damage in the area totaled $4 million.
+Aguadilla and Mayaguez were the communities hardest hit, and property damage totaled $4 million.

-By July of 1919, plans for the new station were complete, a third-order lantern and the metalwork for the station were being fabricated, and bids for its construction were about to be solicited.
-The replacement lighthouse was constructed atop a bluff approximately one mile east of the old site in 1921.
-This time the tower was constructed of reinforced concrete and was detached from the nearby dwelling that measures 56’ 4” x 39’ 6”.
-A central hallway, running east-west, divided the dwelling into two apartments.
-On the south side of the hallway, the head keeper had a living room, dining room, kitchen, master bedroom, and guest room.
-The assistant keeper’s side of the house had a similar layout, but its largest room was used as a common storage room.
+By July 1919, plans for the new station were complete, a third-order lantern and the metalwork for the station were being fabricated, and construction bids were about to be solicited.
+The replacement lighthouse was constructed in 1920 atop a 230-foot bluff approximately one mile northeast of the old site.
+This time the tower was constructed of reinforced concrete and was detached from the nearby dwelling.
+The following description of the new lighthouse was published by the Lighthouse Service:

 The lighthouse is still controlled by Air Station Borinquen, but the dwelling is used as guest housing and the beacon is now automated.